FAQs - Academics

 Yes.
-The College Honors Program is designed for students who demonstrate high scholarly ability early in their academic career and meet the program’s criteria.
+The Honors Program at Messiah University is designed for students who demonstrate high scholarly ability early in their academic career and meet the program’s criteria.
 The program provides a series of interdisciplinary honors courses, which satisfies selected general education requirements.
-In addition, various campus activities are designed each semester exclusively for participants in the College Honors Program.
+In addition, various campus activities are designed each semester exclusively for participants in The Honors Program.
 Participation in the program culminates in the preparation and public presentation of an interdisciplinary research project in the senior year.
-Admission to the program is highly competitive.
-The College Honors Program is open to first-year students that are selected to receive the Trustees', President's or Faculty Scholarships.
+Admission to the program is highly competitive and at this time requires the submissions of standardized test scores (SAT, ACT, CLT).
+The Honors Program is open to first-year students that are selected to receive the Trustees', President's or Faculty Scholarships.

 Yes, Messiah does offer students the opportunity to achieve their goals ahead of schedule by earning a bachelor's degree in either three or 3.5 years.
 Opportunities vary based on a student's major and numerous other factors.
 To learn more visit "Three Ways to Three Years."